 When you find seat belts on dinettes and other areas outside the cab, make sure that they are “real” seat belts.
 A “real” seat belt is designed to meet crash standards.

 First, make sure the seat belts lock.
 Seat belts must lock in to properly secure a booster or car seat.
 Then, check to see what the seat belt is anchored to.
 If it’s a “real” seat belt it will be anchored to metal, not wood.
 Also, check that the seat belt is anchored to the metal frame of the vehicle, not floor boards.

 If the belts you see in the RV, don’t meet the above, they may be intended for holding items in place, and will definitely not work for securing your car seat or booster.
 In the case of older children and adults, they’re better than nothing, but if they are secured to wood, they are not considered structurally sound.
 Which means they can come apart or aren’t strong enough.

 Generally, you’re also going to want to look for three-point seat belts, also known as shoulder-lap belts. as like we mentioned, the RideSafer Travel Vest will work with a structurally sound lap belt.

 Motorized vs. Towable RVs and Car Seats

-There are differences you need to know about when it comes to using car seats in motorized RVs versus towable RVs.
+There are differences you need to know about when it comes to using car seats in motorized RVs versus towable RVs, like the Happier Camper.
 Here’s a quick look at the differences.